 If you are 62 years of age or older, an Home Equity Conversion Mortgage (HECM) can make it easier and more affordable to buy a home that better fits your life, without having to take on monthly mortgage payments.* (Of course, you’ll still be responsible for paying property taxes and the required homeowners’ insurance.)
-Currently Certainty Home Loans offers HECM financing in Alabama, Colorado, Florida, Georgia, Maryland, Oklahoma, South Carolina, Texas, and Washington D.C.
+Currently Certainty Home Loans offers HECM financing in Alabama, Colorado, Florida, Georgia, Maryland, Oklahoma, South Carolina, Texas, Virginia and Washington D.C.

 Commonly referred to as a reverse mortgage, an HECM can be used to purchase or refinance an owner-occupied home, giving you more options to: